 An inter vivos trust is formed as an arrangement between the founder and the trustees.
 An inter vivos trust comes into being during the lifetime of the founder with the signing and registration of a trust.
-After signature of the trust deed, the trust is registered with the Master of the High Court, in whose jurisdiction most of the assets are situated, or where the administration is to take place.
+After the trust deed is signed by all relevant parties, the trust is registered with the Master of the High Court, in whose jurisdiction most of the assets are situated, or where the administration is to take place.

-The trust deed will stipulate the initial donation that the founder has to make in order to bring the trust into effect.
-This will either be an amount of cash, or certain assets.
-This critical step is often neglected, which means that the trust cannot come into effect.
+The trust deed will stipulate the initial donation that the founder has to make to bring the trust into effect.
+This will either be an amount of cash or certain assets.
+This critical step is often neglected.
 It is therefore important that this donation is made soon after the trust is created.

 These trusts can be structured as either vested or discretionary inter vivos trusts.